 Prepare to verify your income.
 In both programs, eligibility is based primarily on how much money you make in relation to your area’s median income.
 If you live in an affluent city, such as San Francisco, the income limits are higher than they are in places with lower median incomes.
 Generally, to qualify for the HCV program you cannot make more than 50 percent of your area’s median.
 For public housing, your income cannot surpass 80 percent of the median.
 In both cases, preference is given to the homeless, persons living in substandard housing and households that spend more than half of their income on rent.
-A HUD application can be the first step in finding subsidized housing in your area when applications are being accepted.
+A low income housing application can be the first step in finding subsidized housing in your area when applications are being accepted.

 Is HUD Housing the same thing as Section 8?